BSData/phalanx/README.md

 ## TODO

+- binding when fails return invalid/missing symbols, not null
+- drop GamesystemContext and Dataset types
 - symbol layer:
   - symbolinfo that might be an error
   - implementation for: constraints, logic (conditions, modifiers), roster entitites